The Pennsylvania Teaching and Certification Resource

-Pennsylvania Law states that all applicants for employment in public and private schools undergo background checks.
-All teaching applicants must submit to a fingerprinting process and be subjected to a state and federal background check before applying for Pennsylvania educator certification.
-The process may be started by registering through the web-based computer application, “Pennsylvania Access To Criminal History” (PATCH).
+Pennsylvania law requires all applicants for employment in public and private schools to undergo background checks.
+All teaching applicants must submit a fingerprint-based state and federal background check before applying for Pennsylvania educator certification.
+The process is started by registering through the web-based application Pennsylvania Access To Criminal History (PATCH).

 Pennsylvania Teaching License Application Process

-- Verification of bachelor’s degree
+- Verification of bachelor’s degree.

-- Verification of completed teacher education program
+- Verification of completion of an approved teacher education program.

-- Submission of Praxis test scores
+- Submission of passing test scores on all required exams.

-- Payment of non-refundable processing fees
+- Payment of non-refundable processing fees.

-Pennsylvania Teacher Salary and Jobs
+Pennsylvania Teacher Outlook, Salary, and Jobs

 |Type||Number Employed||Average Annual Salary|